2moralesPsyc/2moralesPsyc/README.md

 - 👋 Hi, I’m @2moralesPsyc
-- 👀 I’m interested in psychiaty and genomics and using code in the healt sector
+- 👀 I’m interested in psychiaty and genomics and using code in the health sector
 - 🌱 I’m currently learning R
 - 💞️ I’m looking to collaborate on intro to r in health care